MohShadid/Fx-deals/README.md

 ## About the Service

-The service is just a simple Bloomberg to analyze FX deals REST service.
-It uses an in-memory database (Mongo) to store the data.
-You can also do with a relational database like MySQL or PostgreSQL.
+The service is just a simple analyze FX deals REST service.
+It uses a NoSql database (Mongo) to store the data.
+You can also do with another database like MySQL or PostgreSQL.
 If your database connection properties work, you can call some REST endpoints defined in ```com.progressSoft.demo.controller.FxDealsController``` on **port 8080**. (see below)

 More interestingly, you can start calling some of the operational endpoints (see full list below) like ```/metrics``` and ```/health``` (these are available on **port 8080**)